Motor Vehicle Excise Tax

 If an excise is not paid within 30 days from the issue date, the tax collector will send a demand, with a fee for $5.
 In addition, interest will accrue on the overdue bill at an annual rate of 12 percent from the day after the due date.

-If an owner of a motor vehicle thinks that he/she is entitled to an adjustment of his / her excise bill it is strongly recommended that he / she pay the bill in full, then contact the assessor's office for an application for abatement or download a copy here.
+If an owner of a motor vehicle thinks that he/she is entitled to an adjustment of their excise bill it is strongly recommended that he/she pay the bill in full, then either contact the assessor's office for an abatement application, or download an abatement application.
 Although payment of a bill is not a precondition for an abatement, an owner risks incurring late fees and penalties if an abatement is not granted.

 Applications for abatement must be received by the assessor by December 31 of the year following the year of the tax.
 If the bill is mailed after December 1 of the year following the tax year, application must be made on or before the 30th day from the date of issue or the date of mailing, whichever is later.